MuhammadDanishGH/CS5805-Project/readme.md

 To reproduce the results:
 1. Download the BUSI and ISIC18 datasets from the provided links.
 2. Use UNeXt and MALUNet models to run segmentation tasks.
+(More detailed steps can be found in the readme file within each algorithm's folder.)
 3. Evaluate the outputs using F1-Score and IoU.

 ## Dataset